How would you scale a distributed engineering team?

 The second stage is figuring out what everyone’s supposed to be doing and helping them understand the context.
 Set the goals and define what your people should know about the product, the existing tech stack, shortcomings, and the benefits.
 Help them ramp up, so they start taking ownership of it.

-At product engineering organizations, folks tend to make better decisions if they understand the business and have ownership of the problems they're trying to solve.
+Organizational decision making in engineering companies tends to work best if people in the frontline understand the business and have ownership of the problems they're trying to solve.
 If they understand the metrics and goals, and how the product moves those numbers, you’ll often get elegant and helpful solutions that create a better experience for users.

 The third stage is evolving the organization, along with your people.
 With a five-person team, you don't have levels, career paths, growth frameworks, a feedback culture or performance review frameworks.
 As you start growing, you need to start shaping these at the same time.

 If you let too much time pass before you put effort into this, it's going to hurt.
 People will feel underappreciated, like they're not growing, and they will not feel supported.
 At engineering organizations, the processes and the tools by which you deliver software need to grow and mature with the team.